White Cane Program & Orientation and Mobility Training for Blind Missourians

 How to Apply for a Free White Cane

-3. Submit your application and verification letter
+3. Mail application + verification

 Application Denied?
 Your Right to Appeal